FreeGaze/FreeGaze-Source/README.md

 <img src="https://github.com/FreeGaze/FreeGaze-Source/blob/main/figures/dctProcessing.png" alt="My Image" width="500"/>

-In our implementation, to efficiently obtain DCT coefficents of the original RGB image, we use jpeg2dct to directly read DCT coefficients from an image in the format of .jpg.
 ## Frequency-domain contrastive gaze representation learning

 To overcome the data labeling hurdle of existing supervised gaze estimation systems, we propose a contrastive learning (CL)-based framework that leverages unlabeled facial images for gaze representation learning.
 The conventional CL are ill-suited for gaze estimation, as they focus on learning general representations that are more related to the appearance and the identity of the subjects.
 To resolve this challenge, we introduce a set of optimizations to enable contrastive gaze representation learning.
 Specifically, we devise the subject-specific negative pair sampling strategy to encourage the learning of gaze-related features and design the gaze-specific data augmentation to ensure the gaze consistency during the contrastive learning process.
 The two techniques lead to significant improvements in gaze estimation when compared to the conventional unsupervised method.
 The pipeline of the proposed frequency-domain contrastive gaze representation learning framework is shown as below:

 <img src="https://github.com/FreeGaze/FreeGaze-Source/blob/main/figures/frequencyCL.png" alt="My Image" width="500"/>